mike-moores/tdd-bowling-kata/README.md

 })
 ```

-Run tests on the command line with `yarn test` and smile if you're getting a passing test.
+Run tests on the command line with `npm test` and smile if you're getting a passing test.
 If so, commit it.

 ```shell
 git add -A